-On 31 July 2012, Falcon announced that its Hungarian subsidiary, TXM had concluded negotiations on a significant exploration program with NIS.
+On 31 July 2012, Falcon announced that its Hungarian subsidiary, TXM had concluded negotiations on a significant exploration program with Naftna Industrija Srbije, j.s.c.
+Novi Sad ("NIS").
 Under the terms of the transaction, the tax and accounting consequences of which were subject to favourable ruling to be requested from the Hungarian Ministry of Finance, NIS would drill three wells targeting the "Algyő Play" within the company's Makó Trough production licence in the Pannonian Basin, Hungary.
 NIS would earn, by conclusion of the drilling obligation, 50% of the production revenues from the wells drilled and an option to acquire a right of first negotiation for future drilling operations in the "Algyő Play".
 The Algyő is a relatively shallow play between 2,300 metres and 3,500 metres.
 A number of Falcon wells have been drilled through the Algyő in recent years but to date no well has ever tested the play concept as previous wells targeted deeper intervals of up to 6,000 metres.
 Falcon retained 100% interest in the "Deep Makó Trough".

-On 20 August 2012, the company announced an operational update on exploration activities on its seven million acres (28,000 km2) in the Beetaloo Basin, Northern Territory Australia.
+On 20 August 2012, the company announced an operational update on exploration activities on its then seven million acres (28,000 km2) in the Beetaloo Basin, Northern Territory Australia.
 The details were as follows:

-- 2D Seismic Program: Hess commenced the 2D seismic program on exploration permits ("EP") 76, 98 and 117 in 2011 pursuant to its obligations under the E&P Agreement with Falcon.
+- 2D Seismic Program: Hess Australia (Beetaloo) Pty Ltd. ("Hess") commenced the 2D seismic program on exploration permits ("EP") 76, 98 and 117 in 2011 pursuant to its obligations under the Evaluation and Participation Agreement ("E&P Agreement") with Falcon.
 However, due to unseasonably early and heavier rainfalls than normal, Hess acquired 470 km of the 3,600 km in 2011 and an additional 630 km as at 20 August 2012.
 Hess had now deployed two seismic crews, Western Geco and Terrex, in the Beetaloo Basin.
 At the then "run rate" of 25km of 2D seismic per day, Hess was on target to complete the acquisition of the entire 3,600 km before the end of 2012 and increased its capital expenditure to the program from \$40 million to an anticipated \$57.5 million.
-Falcon remained fully carried throughout the seismic program. - Exploration Drilling Phase: Hess had until 30 June 2013 to commit to the drilling of five exploration wells on EP's 76, 98 and 117 to earn 62.5% in the exploration permits.
-This was a revised date agreed with Falcon which allowed Hess adequate time to complete the acquisition and processing of the 3,600 km of 2D seismic.
-Should Hess have committed to the drilling of the exploration wells, Falcon's interest in EP's 76, 98 and 117 would have reduced to 37.5%, but Falcon would have been fully carried through the drilling of all five wells. - Development Drilling Phase: In addition to carrying Falcon on the five well exploration program, if Hess elected to proceed to the "development phase", Hess agreed to carry Falcon, on the first development well, up to a gross cost of \$10 million.
+Falcon Australia remained fully carried throughout the seismic program. - Exploration Drilling Phase: Hess had until 30 June 2013 to commit to the drilling of five exploration wells on EP's 76, 98 and 117 to earn 62.5% in the exploration permits.
+This was a revised date agreed upon with Falcon Australia which allowed Hess adequate time to complete the acquisition and processing of the 3,600 km of 2D seismic.
+Should Hess have committed to the drilling of the exploration wells, Falcon Australia's interest in EP's 76, 98 and 117 would have reduced to 37.5%, but Falcon Australia would have been fully carried through the drilling of all five wells. - Development Drilling Phase: In addition to carrying Falcon Australia on the five well exploration program, if Hess elected to proceed to the "development phase", Hess agreed to carry Falcon Australia, on the first development well, up to a gross cost of \$10 million.